 This screen is accessed by clicking the "Configure" button on the Wireless screen.
-There are 3 options for Wireless security:
+There are 5 options for Wireless security:

 - Disabled no data encryption is used. - WEP data is encrypted using the WEP standard. - WPA-PSK data is encrypted using the WPA-PSK standard.
 This is a later standard than WEP, and provides much better security than WEP.
-If all your Wireless stations support WPA-PSK, you should use WPA-PSK rather than WEP.
+If all your Wireless stations support WPA-PSK, you should use WPA-PSK rather than WEP. - WPA2-PSK This is a further development of WPA-PSK, and offers even greater security, using the AES (Advanced Encryption Standard) method of encryption. - WPA-802.1x This version of WPA requires a Radius Server on your LAN to provide the client authentication according to the 802.1x standard.
+Data transmissions are encrypted using the WPA standard.